cgmorton/et-demands/README.md

 #### Out of date module

-Required openpylx (at least 2.4.0-a1) is not yet installed with Ananconda.
+Required openpylx (at least 2.4.0-a1) is not yet installed with Anaconda.
 Install it as
 """
 >